Portage la Prairie, Manitoba

 Blight adds, “Something that’s been noted by Roquette and the key individuals at Simplot is that they recognize that they were wanted.
 We wanted to have their business and we did what we had to do to get their business here.
 We wanted to see that investment and we wanted to be partners in this investment and their operations going forward.
-The city and the RM of Portage did not butt heads, we did not fight with each other.
-We actually partnered up as we do in so many other things and we worked closely together to try to attract this industry and make sure their investment came to our region.”
+The City and the RM of Portage partnered up as we do in so many other things and we worked closely together to try to attract this industry and make sure their investment came to our region.”

-Now, the city and RM are making plans to accommodate the growth related to its expansion – including more than 200 added jobs coming to the region.
+Now, the City and RM are making plans to accommodate the rapid growth related to its expansion – including more than 200 added jobs coming to the region.
 When Simplot first located to the area, Portage la Prairie didn’t see any population increase, and Ferris believes that’s because they didn’t have enough housing available.
-But this time they are taking steps to ensure they don’t repeat the same mistakes.
+But this time they are taking steps to ensure they are more proactive.

 Over in the RM, they have been continuing to develop the Poplar Bluff Industrial Park with significant upgrades to their regional water reservoir.
 The $16 million project will address water pressure and supply demands for the industrial park.
-Blight emphasizes, “It will really assist in the growth of our industrial park, including Roquette’s phases two and three and it will also provide growth for residential and commercial development.”
+Blight emphasizes, “It will really assist in the growth of our industrial park and also provide growth for residential and commercial development.”
 They have also made a $1 million investment in broadband connectivity, with the aim of bringing fiber connections to the municipality.

-“Manitoba currently has the second slowest broadband connectivity speeds across Canada and our municipality is certainly right there supporting that statistic,” says Blight.
-“So we are trying to run fiber to the home and to the farms across our municipality.
+“Manitoba currently has the second slowest broadband connectivity speeds across Canada and our municipality is contributing to that statistic,” says Blight.
+“So we are trying to run fiber to rural homes and to the farms across our municipality.
 We are trying to improve and enhance their connectivity and broadband speeds.
-So hopefully it will be a huge benefit to industry and residents, alike.”
+We are hopeful improved connectivity will be a huge benefit to industry and residents, alike.”